-This lesson will demonstrate how to construct a big data analytic using ArcGIS Analytics for IoT.
-You will assume the role of a transportation planner looking to better understand motor vehicle accidents involving bicyclists over a multi-year period.
-Your findings will be used to help identify where the construction of new bicycle friendly infrastructure such as bicycle lanes or lane barriers would generate the largest impact for bicyclist safety.
+This lesson demonstrates how to create a big data analytic using ArcGIS Velocity.
+You will assume the role of a transportation planner looking to better understand motor vehicle accidents involving bicyclists over a multiyear period.
+Your findings will be used to help identify where the construction of new bicycle friendly infrastructure such as bicycle lanes or lane barriers will generate the greatest impact for bicyclist safety.

 The data used in this lesson can be downloaded from the New York City (NYC) OpenData site.
-The complete dataset of over 1.5 million records was downloaded from this site in CSV format.
-For this lesson, the CSV file has been conveniently hosted on a public Amazon S3 bucket, with connection information in the steps below.
+The complete dataset of more than 1.5 million records was downloaded from this site in CSV format.
+For this lesson, the CSV file is hosted on a public Amazon S3 bucket, with connection information in the steps below.

-As you work through the steps in this lesson, you will learn skills including creating a new big data analytic, creating a data source, configuring a variety of tools, and generating an output feature layer containing analytic results that can be viewed in a web map.
+As you work through the steps, you will create a big data analytic and a data source, configure a variety of tools, and generate an output feature layer containing analytic results that can be viewed in a web map.

 This lesson is designed for beginners.
-You must have an ArcGIS account with access to ArcGIS Analytics for IoT.
-Estimated time: 30 minutes.
+You must have an ArcGIS Online account with access to ArcGIS Velocity.
+The estimated time to complete this lesson is 30 minutes.

-To begin, you will create a new big data analytic using the ArcGIS Analytics for IoT application.
+To begin, you will create a big data analytic in ArcGIS Velocity.

-- Go to https://iot.arcgis.com and sign in with your ArcGIS Online credentials.
+- In a web browser, open the ArcGIS Velocity app and sign in with your ArcGIS Online credentials.

 For the best experience, use Google Chrome or Mozilla Firefox.

 If you encounter issues signing in, contact your ArcGIS Online administrator.
-You may need to be assigned to an ArcGIS Online role with privileges to use ArcGIS Analytics for IoT.
+You may need to be assigned an ArcGIS Online role with privileges to use ArcGIS Velocity.

-- In the main menu on the left, click Big Data to access the Big Data Analytics page.
+- From the main menu, click Big Data under ANALYTICS to access the Big Data Analytics page.

-From here, you can create new and view existing big data analytics as well as start and stop, check validity and running status, edit existing, and clone and delete your big data analytics.
+You can view existing big data analytics and create big data analytics as well as start and stop, check validity and running status, edit existing, and clone and delete big data analytics.

-When configuring a big data analytic, you must first configure a data source from which to load data that will be analyzed by the big data analytic.
+When configuring a big data analytic, you must first configure the data source that you'll use to load data that will be analyzed by the big data analytic.

-- In the Select a type of data source page, click See More under the Cloud category.
+- On the Select a type of data source window, click See all in the Cloud category.

 All big data analytics must have at least one data source as an input.

-- In the Configure Amazon S3 page, configure the Amazon S3 Bucket Properties as follows:
+- In the Configure Amazon S3 window, for the Configure Amazon S3 Bucket step, set the parameters as follows:

-- Click Next to apply the Amazon S3 bucket properties.
+- Click Next to apply the Amazon S3 bucket parameters.

 Confirm the data schema

-When configuring a data source, it is important to define the schema of the data you are receiving.
-Analytics for IoT makes a best attempt to define the schema when it samples the data including estimating the data format, field delimiter, field type, and the field name properties.
+With the Amazon S3 bucket parameters set, you will now confirm the data schema.
+When configuring a data source, it is important to define the schema of the data being received.
+Velocity defines the schema when it samples the data including estimating the data format, field delimiter, field types, and field names.

-- In the Confirm Schema step, explore the schema of the dataset returned.
+- In the Confirm Schema step, review and confirm the schema of the data.

-Analytics for IoT tested the connection to the data source, sampled the first few data records, and interpreted the schema of the data based off the sampled records.
-At this point, you can optionally change field types, field names, and data formats to ensure a valid schema.
-For this lesson, you will accept the default schema properties.
+Velocity tested the connection to the data source, sampled the first few data records, and interpreted the schema of the data based on the sampled records.
+At this point, you can change data formats, field delimiter, field types, and field names to ensure a valid schema.
+In this lesson, you will accept the default schema properties.

-- Without making any changes, click Next to confirm the schema as sampled.
+- Click Next to confirm the schema as sampled.

 Identify the key fields